hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_apps/cmd_composite_creator_app.rst

 One dimension can be automatically adjusted in size by using the value *-1*.
 The default values are `Nx = 1` and `Ny = -1`\ .

+In addition, raw images can be flipped or rotated prior to inserting them into the composite.
+The :py:data:`composite_image_op` Parameter allows to select the type of operation to be performed (if any).

+The *order* in which the images are inserted in the composite can be controlled by the :py:data:`composite_xdir_orientation` and :py:data:`composite_ydir_orientation` Parameters which allow to select if images are added from the left or right and top or bottom border, respectively.

 As example, we want to create a composite with a number of twenty images in y and we want to adjust x automatically.